jameshay218/bmj_testing_probabilities/README.md

 Probability of detection under different testing schemes.
-See the pdf file in this repository for formal notation.
+See the `Appendix.pdf` file in this repository for formal notation.
 ------------
 ```{r example, message=TRUE,warning=TRUE,eval=TRUE}
 ap <- c(0, 0, 0.25, 0.5, 0.9, 0.9, 0.5) ## Probability of detection for individual A